yaxan/Naruto_Handsign_Classification/README.md

 ## Contributers

 Contributers of the project are listed below.
-Click the hyperlink to follow up and more projects.
+Click the hyperlink to follow up on more projects.

 1. [Saad Hossain](https://github.com/sdhossain)
 2. [Jaeyoung Kang](https://github.com/j97kang)